|Values are valid only on day of printing.|

 Presence of iron in the bone

 For each BHIS ordered, 1 Goldner trichrome-stained slide and 1 unstained slide will be sent to the client.
-BHIS / Bone Histomorphometry, Quantitative; BHAP / Bone Histomorphometry, Acid Phosphatase Stain; and BHIRO / Bone Histomorphometry, Iron Stain are available at an additional charge.
+Hematoxylin and eosin-stained slides are sent to pathology for review.
+BHIRO / Bone Histomorphometry, Iron Stain and BHALU / Bone Histomorphometry, Aluminum Stain are available at an additional charge.
 Duplicate stained slides (BHDS / Bone Histomorphometry, Duplicate Slides) are available upon request at an additional charge.

 The laboratory will provide a quantitative and an interpretive report.

-All results will be called to the physician designated on the Bone Histomorphometry: Patient Information.
+The report will be sent to the physician designated on the Bone Histomorphometry: Patient Information.

 Normal histomorphometric values for iliac crest are provided (female only).